-- The daily repayment percentage is fixed as well, so you always know the percentage of sales that gets deducted.
+- The daily repayment percentage is fixed, so you always know the percentage of sales that gets deducted.

 - Aside from this fixed fee, there are no other fees, including prepayment fees and missed payment fees.

-- The higher repayment percentage a borrower is willing to accept, the lower the fixed fee.
+- The higher the repayment percentage a borrower is willing to accept, the lower the fixed fee.

 - Regardless of your terms and repayment percentage, you must repay at least 5% or 10% of the full amount (including the fixed fee) every 90 days.